VATBox/mf-template-angular/README.md

 # mf-template-angular
 Template to create angular mFe.
 Read the instruction below and use this as a template to create new angular mFe.

-1. The name of the new repository should start with prefix "mf-cokpit-" by convention
+1. The name of the new repository should start with prefix "mf-cockpit-" by convention
 2. Run "npm install" command to install the libraries.
 If you need token from aws code artifacts do the following:
     - get the token from aws code artifacts
     - create .npmrc file on the root level using the .npmrc.template